 Emanating from the South, there are four major styles of barbeque in the United States.
 Whether you prefer pork or beef, like your barbeque “dry” or slathered in sauce, these delicious barbeque quotes will inspire you to order these slowly-smoked scrumptious entrees.

 Perhaps it’s because my parents are from Kansas, but growing up as a military brat living all over the US and Europe, I always thought that the style of barbeque served in Kansas City was the only type in the country.
 So the first time I was served a Carolina-style barbeque sandwich, I was shocked to bite into shredded pork with a pungent vinegar-based sauce.
 It was worlds away from the tender chunks of beef with a delicious smoky flavor and tangy sauce I was used to in Kansas City!

 Regardless of the regional style that tastes best to you, these mouthwatering BBQ quotes will inspire you to try barbeque across the country, whether it’s chopped or sliced, “dry” or saucy.

-Whether you spell it “barbeque” or “barbecue” you can learn more about the four main styles of barbeque in the US and find the tastiest quotes about BBQ and the best BBQ one liners for Instagram using the links in the table of contents immediately below.
+Whether you spell it “barbeque” or “barbecue” you can learn more about the four main styles of barbeque in the US and find the tastiest quotes about BBQ for Instagram in this article.
+Get what you want quickly by expanding the “In this Article” table of contents at the top of this post.